abjer/isds2020/src/content/page/readings.md

 #### Required readings

-- Chapter 2: "Working with Web Data and APIs." in **[Big Data and Social Science: A Practical Guide to Methods and Tools](http://www.bigdatasocialscience.com/home)** edited by Ian Foster, Rayid Ghani, Ron S. Jarmin, Frauke Kreuter, and Julia Lane.(copies will be provided).
+- Chapter 2: "Working with Web Data and APIs." in **[Big Data and Social Science: A Practical Guide to Methods and Tools](http://www.bigdatasocialscience.com/home)** edited by Ian Foster, Rayid Ghani, Ron S. Jarmin, Frauke Kreuter, and Julia Lane.(This can be found under session_6 in teaching material on github).

 - Shiab, Nael.
 2015. "[On the Ethics of Web Scraping and Data Journalism](http://gijn.org/2015/08/12/on-the-ethics-of-web-scraping-and-data-journalism/)".
 Global Investigative Journalism Network.